Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 And, this is where the selection of a phono preamp comes in.

-If you are using an MC cartridge then you need to select the phono preamp which is compatible with the MC cartridge but if you are using an MM cartridge, then you can select any phono preamp in the market.
-We have already covered the phono preamp compatibility with the phono cartridge so you can read it to understand this concept better.
+If you are using an MC cartridge, then you need to select the phono preamp that is compatible with the MC cartridge, but if you are using an MM cartridge, then you can select any phono preamp on the market.
+We have already covered the phono preamp compatibility with the phono cartridge, so you can read it to understand this concept better.

 So, this is all about the phono switch.
-Now, let’s talk about line switch.
+Now, let’s talk about a line switch.

-The line switch means the built-in phono preamp is enabled, and the turntable outputs line level signals.
-In simple words, the line switch means that the signals output by the turntable are at line stage i.e. 0.316V and these signals need no further amplification from the phono preamp.
+The line switch means the built-in phono preamp is enabled, and the turntable outputs line-level signals.
+In simple words, the line switch means that the signals output by the turntable are at the line stage, i.e., 0.316V, and these signals need no further amplification from the phono preamp.

 Now, let’s learn the difference between phono and line input on a receiver or amplifier.